Jesseslco/m3u8_downloader/README.md

 * aiohttp
 * aiofile
 * ffmpeg-python
-> you can install via `pip install -r requirements.txt`
+> you can install these modules via `pip install -r requirements.txt`

 ## How to use
 1. clone the project
 2. cd M3U8/
-3. python3.8 manage.py
+3. `python3.8 manage.py`